mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 - Telepathy – reading minds and mental communication.
 - Clairvoyance – perceiving at a distance.
 - Telekinesis – mind over matter.
-- Awareness – control over one’s own mind and body.
+- Awareness – control over one's own mind and body.
 - Teleportation – moving from one point to another instantly.

 Each talent grants access to all of its powers – a character with Telepathy 0 can